2008 Houston Astros season: March–April

-After losing the first two games of the 2008 campaign, the Astros were trailing 6-5 in the top of the 9th with 2 outs of game 3 against Trevor Hoffman, on April 2.
-The Astros put two on base when Hunter Pence hit a line drive off of Adrián González's glove into right to tie it up.
+After losing the first two games of the 2008 campaign to the San Diego Padres, the Astros trailed 6-5 on April 2 in the top of the 9th with 2 outs.
+With Padres closer Trevor Hoffman on the mound, the Astros put two on base when Hunter Pence hit a line drive off of Adrián González' glove into right to tie it up.
 Lance Berkman came up next and smashed a 3-run home run to deep center making it a 9–6 game.
-Valverde then closed out the Astros first '08 win.
+José Valverde then closed out the Astros' first 2008 win.